 Discuss challenges, roadblocks, & risks

-Make sure to be transparent within your core and your extended project team, as well towards your managers, owner, sponsor.
+Make sure to be transparent within your core and your extended project team, as well as towards your managers, owner, sponsor.
 Communicate roadblocks, challenges, and risks clearly and in advance for everyone to see.
 Know and accept: no one cares for, or is as committed to your project as much, as you are/must be.

 Listen to opinions from everyone, even if you reject them later

-Keep communication channels open for all stakeholders: the team, the sponsor, the customer, the end user, your boss, etc. I am not saying that you let yourself be manipulated by every party, just try to listen before making decisions.
+Keep communication channels open for all stakeholders: the team, the sponsor, the customer, the end-user, your boss, etc. I am not saying that you let yourself be manipulated by every party, just try to listen before making decisions.
 Hear every opinion, then make your route.

 Respect every opinion as if it were your own